dataArtisans/flink-training-web/fault-tolerance.md

 ### 1. Implement a stateful program

-The [Long Ride Alerts exercise]({{ site.baseurl }}/exercises/longRides.html) and [Travel Time Prediction exercise]( {{site.baseurl}}/exercises/timePrediction.html) will help you implement a program with a stateful operator.
+Any of the exercises involving managed state will serve the purpose.
+[Expiring State]({{ site.baseurl }}/exercises/richEnrichment-processfunction.html) and [Long Ride Alerts]({{ site.baseurl }}/exercises/longRides.html) are good choices if you want help implementing a program with a stateful operator.

+### 2. Use sources that checkpoint their state

+The `TaxiRideSource` and `TaxiFareSource` classes do not checkpoint their state, so don't use them when experimenting with fault tolerance.

+### 3. Enable checkpointing

+[Fault Recovery in Action]({{ site.baseurl }}) shows how to do this in detail.

-### 2. Start a local Flink cluster
+### 4. Start a local Flink cluster

 In order to demonstrate a worker failure, we have to execute the program on a local Flink cluster, not from the IDE.
-The [setup instructions]({{site.baseurl}}/devEnvSetup.html) show how to setup Flink locally.
-Instead of starting a local Flink instance via `./bin/start-local.sh` we need to start a local cluster.
+The [setup instructions]({{site.baseurl}}/devEnvSetup.html)explain one way to start a local cluster.

- In contrast to a local instance, a local cluster starts two separate processes for master (JobManager) and worker (TaskManager).
-You can this with these shell commands:
+Another approach is to simply start a jobmanager and one or more taskmanagers as you like, as follows:

 ~~~bash
 ./bin/jobmanager.sh start cluster
 ./bin/taskmanager.sh start
 ~~~

 You can check that the local Flink cluster is running via the web dashboard at [http://localhost:8081](http://localhost:8081).
-You should see one available TaskManager with one task slot.
+You should see one available TaskManager with one task slot (or more, if you started more).

-### 3. Compile and start program
+### 5. Compile and start your application

 The [How to do the Exercises page]({{ site.baseurl }}/howto-exercises.html) explains how to build and package a Flink program with Maven.